Palem1988/blocknetdx-utils/README.md

 # Program outputs

-- Unit tests log data when there is an assertion error.
+- Unit tests will log data and tell if each test was successful (and the number of runs) and an assertion error was thrown (with the input parameter that was used to make the call).
 - Sequence tests generate an Excel file with the timing distribution.